shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 After registering the app, developers can configure the Auth usage settings specific to the app using the {{config.extra.arcana.dashboard_name}}.
 For e.g.,

 * Fine-tune or edit the list of default blockchains that are accessible to the app users.
-* Set up [[index-configure-auth|one or more user onboarding options]] such as social login or passwordless.
+* Set up [[index-configure-auth|one or more user onboarding options]] such as social login or password-less.

 !!! info "User Onboarding Options"